Injective symmetric quantaloid-enriched categories: Injective symmetric quantaloid-enriched categories

 \section{Injective symmetric quantaloid-enriched categories}

-While discussing the injectivity of $\CQ$-categories, it is standard to consider injective objects with respect to fully faithful $\CQ$-functors \cite{Stubbe2006a,Hofmann2011b,Stubbe2017,Shen2016,Fujii2021}, which may be treated as ``embeddings'' of $\CQ$-categories.
+While discussing the injectivity of $\CQ$-categories, it is standard to consider injective objects with respect to fully faithful $\CQ$-functors, which may be treated as ``embeddings'' of $\CQ$-categories; we refer to \cite{Stubbe2006a,Hofmann2011b,Stubbe2017,Shen2016,Fujii2021} for the counterparts in $\QCat$ of our main results: \begin{itemize} \item A $\CQ$-category is an injective object in $\QCat$ if, and only if, it is \emph{(co)complete}. \item The injective hull of a $\CQ$-category in $\QCat$ is its \emph{MacNeille completion}. \item Essential embeddings in $\QCat$ are precisely \emph{dense} and \emph{codense} fully faithful $\CQ$-functors. \end{itemize}

 The aim of this section is to characterize injective objects (with respect to fully faithful $\CQ$-functors) in the category $\QSymCat$.
 To clarify the terminology, we say that a symmetric $\CQ$-category $Z$ is \emph{injective} in $\QSymCat$ if, for every $\CQ$-functor $f:X\to Z$ and every fully faithful $\CQ$-functor $g:X\to Y$ between symmetric $\CQ$-categories, there exists a (not necessarily unique) $\CQ$-functor $h:Y\to Z$ such that $hg\cong f$.